alco/numspell/doc/RuleSyntax.md

 pair of braces and pass it through to the same algorithm", i.e. spell the number inside those braces.

+There is one special expansion called _order expansion_.
+It is denoted by the `{*}` token.
+It is mainly used in combination with a consuming pattern to produce the spelling of numbers above 999.

 ## Examples ##